 6. Enjoy a Mandala Art Afternoon

 Create a Mandala using found materials from the yard: leaves, sticks, rocks and other bits.
-Early educator and mama Rebecca of Thirteen Red Shoes shows us how simple an afternoon of art with the kids can be.
-Once everyone is done, leave the design right where it is, no clean up needed!
-Want to know how to get the center just right?
-Pop on over to Playful Learning for the full tutorial.
+Early educator and mama Rebecca of Thirteen Red Shoes shows us how simple an afternoon of art with the kids can be and once everyone is done, leave the design right where it is, no clean up needed!
+If you want to know how to get the center just right, pop on over to Playful Learning for the full tutorial.

 7. Decorate with Cornstarch Paint

-Ooey and gooey, cornstarch painting starts off messy as can be, but after a chance to dry a little, it comes right up off the pavement and even has a different texture!
+Ooey and gooey, cornstarch painting starts off messy as can be but after a chance to dry a little, it comes right up off the pavement and even has a different texture!
 It’s a great way to get the senses exploring, as well as introduce color to a curious bunch of kiddos.
-Find out how much of the white stuff you’ll need to get the mixture just right over at Mom with a Lesson Plan.
+Find out how much cornstartch you’ll need to get the mixture just right over at Mom with a Lesson Plan.

 8. Enjoy Spray Painting

-Sometimes, even a squirt gun can be a dribbly mess, so we love everything about this idea scoped out over at Teaching 2 and 3 Year Olds, which contains the art (and the mess) in a plastic bin.
-It’s fun to let your little creative kiddos help mix up the paint recipe, which you can find by visiting Teaching 2 and 3 Year Olds.
+Sometimes even a squirt gun can be a dribbly mess so we love everything about this idea scoped out over at Teaching 2 and 3 Year Olds, which contains the art (and the mess) in a plastic bin.
+It’s fun to let your creative kiddos help mix up the paint recipe, which you can find by visiting Teaching 2 and 3 Year Olds.